|MP 7.01.112||Transanal Endoscopic Microsurgery|

 Additional details are also needed about complications from this procedure.
 As noted in an article by Cataldo, complications are rare but can be significant.
 (4) This article notes that major complication rates around 5% are reported in some series; these complications include intraperitoneal sepsis, rectovaginal fistulae, and postoperative hemorrhage requiring reoperation.
 This article also notes that some investigators have found that the anal dilation and insertion of the 40-mm special proctoscope has been associated with a temporary decrease in postoperative continence, while others have not found a change in clinical continence.

-A search of online site ClinicalTrials.gov on August 20, 2013 identified one Phase III, multi-center, RCT in which 173 patients with T2-T3s N0, M0 rectal cancer will be treated with either preoperative chemoradiotherapy and TEMS or total mesorectal excision to evaluate 2-year local recurrence rates (NCT01308190).
-This trial is being conducted in Spain and is expected to be completed in 2013.
-In a Phase IV study, in Italy, 120 patients with large rectal adenomas of equal to or greater than 2 cm will be treated with either TEMS or endoscopic submucosal dissection to evaluate 1-year recurrence (NCT01023984).
-This trial is also expected to be completed in December 2013 but is not yet recruiting patients.
+An online search of ClinicalTrials.gov on August 19, 2014, identified 1 phase 3, multicenter, RCT in which 173 patients with T2-T3s N0, M0 rectal cancer will be treated with either preoperative chemoradiotherapy and TEMS or total mesorectal excision to evaluate 2-year local recurrence rates (NCT01308190).
+This trial is being conducted in Spain and is expected to be completed in December 2015.
+In a phase 4 study, in Italy, 120 patients with large rectal adenomas of 2 cm or larger will be treated with either TEMS or endoscopic submucosal dissection to evaluate 1-year recurrence (NCT01023984).
+This trial is also expected to be completed in December 2015 but is not yet recruiting patients.

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers